PySimpleGUI/PySimpleGUI/readme.md

 </p>

-As you can see several things can be changed for a `Text` element.
+As you can see, several things can be changed for a `Text` element.
 The call reference documentation is a valuable resource that will make programming in PySimpleGUI, uhm, simple.

 <hr>

 ## Layouts Are Funny LOL! 😆

 Your window's layout is a "list of lists" (LOL).
 Windows are broken down into "rows".
 Each row in your window becomes a list in your layout.
-Concatenate together all of the lists and you've got a layout...a list of lists.
+Concatenate together all of the lists, and you've got a layout...a list of lists.

-Here is the same layout as before with an extra `Text` element added to each row so that you can more easily see how rows are defined:
+Here is the same layout as before, with an extra `Text` element added to each row so that you can more easily see how rows are defined:

 ```python
 layout = [  [sg.Text('Row 1'), sg.Text("What's your name?")],